panva/node-oidc-provider/docs/README.md

 ### cookies.names

-Cookie names used by the OP to store and transfer various states.
+Cookie names used to store and transfer various states.

 _**default value**_: